Ralph Lord of the Flies quotes with page numbers help you find what you need in context.

 ~William Golding, Lord of the Flies, (Characters: Ralph and Piggy), Chapter 5, Page 92

 Blowing the conch in Lord of the Flies is a call for order and a way to summon the other boys.
-It is a symbol of democracy, as it gives the person holding it a voice to be heard by all.
+It also symbolizes democracy, giving the person holding it a voice that is heard by all.

 Blowing the conch is also a way to maintain structure and organization, which will be needed if they are to be rescued from the island.
 Ralph fears all hope is lost if he blows the conch and they don’t come.